martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 A peer that receives an `external_id_hash` extension that does not match the value of the identity binding from its peer MUST immediately fail the TLS handshake with a illegal_parameter alert.
-This includes cases where the binding is absent, in which case the extension MUST be present and empty.
+The absence of an identity binding does not relax this requirement; if a peer provided no identity binding, a zero-length extension MUST be present to be considered valid.

 An `external_id_hash` extension that is any length other than 0 or 32 is invalid and MUST cause the receiving endpoint to generate a fatal `decode_error` alert.